brighthr/TechnicalTest.iOS/README.md

 - The project should build for iOS 13+.
 - Should be written in Swift 5 or newer.
-- The project should build and run without warnings in Xcode 12.4.
+- The project should build and run without warnings in Xcode 12.4 or newer.
 - The app should scale from the iPhone SE to the iPhone 12 Pro Max.
-- All screens should be accessible using VoiceOver.
 - Error handling should be considered.
-- You can use whatever packages you like but be prepared to justify your choices.
+- You can use third party packages but be prepared to justify your choices.
 - You don't have to write tests if you feel you don't have time but you should write your code as though you were going to write tests.

 ## Submission

-Please submit a compressed git repository containing your code.
+Please submit a compressed git repository containing your code or provide us a link to your repository.
+Please commit regularly as you carry out the task and keep the commit history in tact.